sqshq/piggymetrics/README.md

 In this project, I use [`Password credentials`](https://tools.ietf.org/html/rfc6749#section-4.3) grant type for users authorization (since it's used only by native PiggyMetrics UI) and [`Client Credentials`](https://tools.ietf.org/html/rfc6749#section-4.4) grant for microservices authorization.

-Spring Cloud Security provides convenient annotations to make this really easy to implement from both server and client side.
+Spring Cloud Security provides convenient annotations and autoconfiguration to make this really easy to implement from both server and client side.
 You can learn more about it in [documentation](http://cloud.spring.io/spring-cloud-security/spring-cloud-security.html) and check configuration details in [Auth Server code](https://github.com/sqshq/PiggyMetrics/tree/master/auth-service/src/main/java/com/piggymetrics/auth).

 From the client side, everything works exactly the same as with traditional session-based authorization.
 You can retrieve `Principal` object from request, check user's roles and other stuff with expression-based access control and `@PreAuthorize` annotation.